CIS565-Fall-2021/Project4-CUDA-Denoiser/README.md

 ## Introduction

 This is a GPU based path tracer with denoising capability.
 By performing edge aware filtering and denoising, we can dramatically improve image quality with low samples per pixel and reduce the number of samples per pixel required to generate an acceptably smooth image.
+This is based on the paper: Edge-Avoiding À-TrousWavelet Transform for fast Global Illumination Filtering.
 For the demo scene, we are able to get a smooth image with just 50 iterations.

 ## Performance Analysis

-The path tracer applies denoising after all the iteration has finished since this can be considered as a post processing step.
+The path tracer applies denoising after all the iteration has finished since this can be considered as a post processing step and it is more efficient.
 Therefore, the amount of time denoising takes is constant with respect to the number of iterations and can be amortized to 0 as the number of iterations go up.
 The run time of denoising without optimization is on the order of 10ms.
+I decided to put all the filter weights and offsets in cuda constant memory which allows for broadcasting and faster access.

 Denoising drastically reduces the number of iterations needed to get an acceptably smooth image.
 For the simple cornell box scene, the number of iteration required roughly decreases from 200 iterations to 20 iterations.